 What is an author?
 It would appear to be just as immaterial as is information itself.
 That is to say that to the extent that we have evidence that information is nonphysical, to that same extent we have evidence that the authors of information are likewise nonphysical—that we are immaterial souls using our brains the same way that we use our coffee mugs and our movie cameras.
 Why?
 Because several different media can not only have the same information in common but also the same authors in common.

-Are we sure about this?
-Is there any counterargument at this point?
-No, none.
-Okay, some people might try to declare that the information only exists in our brains, that the data on those DVDs is not objective and does not exist outside of our skulls, and that trigonometry and calculus are, again, “human constructs”.
-But such arguments disintegrate in about ten seconds, as we will discover later when we ask “Where do words occur?” and “When do words occur?”
+Now some people might try to declare that such information is not objective but rather subjective—that it only exists in our brains and that it is, again, a “human construct”.
+But such arguments disintegrate in about ten seconds, as we will discover when we ask “Where do words occur?” and “When do words occur?”.
 Furthermore, keep in mind that such a discussion would actually be completely irrelevant to the fact that information is immaterial.
-That is to say that even if information did only exist in our skulls, we would still be stumped by the question, “How does the brain perceive—much less create—something that is immaterial?
-Or are you saying information is, literally, one and the same with neurons?”
+That is to say that even if information did only exist in our skulls, we would still be stumped by the question, “How does the brain perceive—much less create—something that is immaterial?”
+Would anyone say that saying information is, literally, one and the same with the organic gray matter inside our skulls?
 It’s a completely hopeless argument.

 But are we really sure about all this?
 Aside from labeling it all a bunch of “philosophy” and pretending that it’s not scientific, is there really no counterargument?

 Yet this question itself continues to take information for granted.
 It simply replaces the mystery of the nature of information with the mystery of the nature of knowledge.
 After all, if we ask the question “What do we mean by the word knowledge?” or “What is the information that we know?”, then any answer that we author will always, only beg the question.
 (If you don’t believe me, give it a try.)
 How do we “know” any information at all?
-How do you know, for example, the immaterial information conveyed by these black symbols that you’re staring at right now?
-The meaning of these words is immaterial, right?
-I’m not asking you what these words mean in their definitions; rather, I’m asking you what they are in their substance.
+How do you know, for example, the immaterial meaning being conveyed by these black symbols that you’re staring at right now?

 If we can answer that question, then we might also answer the questions “What is knowledge?” and “What are authors?”
 But the fact remains that, in all cases, although we do not know what words are, or what knowledge is, we still do know what they all are not.
 They are not physical.
 For words and sentences, numbers and equations, bits and bytes of data—they have no physical qualities.
 To the extent that we know anything at all (which, by the way, could be translated “as x approaches infinity…”), to that same extent we know this to be true: these units/bits/quanta of meaning, these things that we call words, are immaterial.
 And the fact that both the question “What is information?” and its answer are, at the end of the day, nothing but words—that fact indicates that we are dealing with objective, self-evident truth.